Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

 Each calculated "compatible" property value may be read in the consumer at generate-time using generator expressions.

+Note that for each dependee, the set of properties specified in each compatible interface property must not intersect with the set specified in any of the other properties.

 Property Origin Debugging
 -------------------------